mitogen-hq/mitogen/docs/api.rst

         customers or projects.

     :param mitogen.master.Broker broker:
-        :py:class:`Broker` instance to use.
-If not specified, a private :py:class:`Broker` is created.
+        :class:`Broker` instance to use.
+If not specified, a private :class:`Broker` is created.

     .. attribute:: profiling

         When :data:`True`, cause the broker thread and any subsequent broker and main threads existing in any child to write ``/tmp/mitogen.stats.<pid>.<thread_name>.log`` containing a
-        :py:mod:`cProfile` dump on graceful exit.
-Must be set prior to construction of any :py:class:`Broker`, e.g. via:
+        :mod:`cProfile` dump on graceful exit.
+Must be set prior to construction of any :class:`Broker`, e.g. via:

         .. code::